 Our students say…

-Venue: All trainings take place at our centre: Unit 7 Portobello Dock, 557 Harrow Road, London, W10 4RH unless otherwise stated.
+Venue: Special Yoga Center, Portobello Dock, 557 Harrow Road, London, W10 4RH

 - Open to yoga teachers, school teachers, occupational therapists, day centre supervisors, support workers, health professionals.

 - To those working in the social services, colleges, residential homes and anyone working with adults in the special needs arena.

 - Also open to carers and therapists.
 Prior yoga experience is helpful but not mandatory.